 We’ll have over 40+ subject talks, so encouraging your students to do some self-research can help them narrow down their subject options.
 The below online resources, used by our own Careers, Employability and Skills team, can help your students think broadly about what interests them, both inside and outside their studies.

-Pre-book a three-day pass and we’ll email you live event timings to allow your students to timetable their virtual visit.
+Pre-book a pass and we’ll email you live event timings to allow your students to timetable their virtual visit.
 Don’t worry if they have a schedule clash – access to recordings will be available after the event.

 Our admissions team will be available for a live chat, so students should note down any questions they have about the application process.
 Peer-to-peer advice will also be available from current students, so now is the time to ask any burning questions about the Queen’s student experience.